rahulan-c/serieswatcher/README.md

 Series is an online chess league that's run within the [Lichess4545](https://www.lichess4545.com/) community with a classical time control of 90+30.

 The code in this repository is used to periodically check for recently played games between players paired together in the current Series season.
-When it finds a Series game, it updates the current season spreadsheet (a Google Sheets file) with the game's URL and result.
-Both players are then notified through a direct message on Lichess.
+When it finds a 90+30 game that is likely to be a Series game, it updates the current Series spreadsheet - a Google Sheets file -  with the game's URL and result, before notifying both players that their game has been recorded through a Lichess message.

 ## Requirements

 - Read/write access to the current Series spreadsheet
-- Lichess API token with `msg:write` permissions
+- A Lichess API token with msg:write permissions: https://lichess.org/account/oauth/token

 ## Usage